The Spatial Production Allocation Model is an effective way to map detailed patterns of crop production using much less specific input data.

 Many people and institutes provided data or comments/feedback to SPAM.

-In particular we’d like to thank the following people: Ayumi Arai, Carlo Azzarri, Melanie Bacou, Surajit Baruah, Jordan Chamberlin, Maria Comanescu, Cindy Cox, Günther Fischer, Yue Gong, Beliyou Haile, Daniel Hawes, Mario Herrero, Robert Hijmans, Dave Hodson, Glenn Hyman, Shahnila Islam, Andy Jarvis, Nanga Kaye, Amy Kapp, Erwin Kalvelagen, Zahia Khan, Ho Young Kwon, Chris Legg, Gucheng Li, Daniel Mason-D’Croz, Gerald Nelson, An Notenbaet, Navin Ramankutty, Ingrid Rhinehart, Cleo Roberts, Ricky Robertson, Ivy Romero, Cynthia Rossi, Kate Sebastian, Dongsheng Sun, Philip Thornton, H.T. van Velthuizen, Ivan Vidangos, Ojo Williams, Stanley Wood, Wenbin Wu, Hua Xie, Han Xu, Biwen Zhou.
+In particular we’d like to thank the following people: Ayumi Arai, Billy Babis, Carlo Azzarri, Melanie Bacou, Surajit Baruah, Jordan Chamberlin, Maria Comanescu, Cindy Cox, Günther Fischer, Yue Gong, Beliyou Haile, Daniel Hawes, Mario Herrero, Robert Hijmans, Dave Hodson, Glenn Hyman, Shahnila Islam, Andy Jarvis, Nanga Kaye, Amy Kapp, Erwin Kalvelagen, Zahia Khan, Ho Young Kwon, Chris Legg, Gucheng Li, Daniel Mason-D’Croz, Gerald Nelson, An Notenbaet, Navin Ramankutty, Ingrid Rhinehart, Cleo Roberts, Ricky Robertson, Ivy Romero, Cynthia Rossi, Kate Sebastian, Dongsheng Sun, Philip Thornton, H.T. van Velthuizen, Ivan Vidangos, Ojo Williams, Stanley Wood, Ulrike Wood-Sichra, Wenbin Wu, Hua Xie, Han Xu, Biwen Zhou.

 Please forgive us if we haven’t mentioned you.